Full of B vitamins and copper, mushrooms make for a healthy addition to your dinner.

 Before you freeze your mushrooms, you should slice them and then steam them for a few minutes, just enough for them to wilt.
 Make sure you let the mushrooms cool.

-Then, you can take the optional step of flash freezing them, by laying your mushrooms out on a baking tray, covering with cling film, and letting freeze for 2 hours.
+Then, you can take the optional step of flash-freezing them by laying your mushrooms out on a baking tray, covering them with cling film, and letting them freeze for 2 hours.
 After that, transfer them to an airtight container, as you would if you skipped the flash-freeze step.

 Should you flash freeze?